DenTelezhkin/DTCollectionViewManager/README.md

 ```
 And you are done!

 So, how does that work?
 DTCollectionViewManager uses your data model class as a reuseIdentifier for your cell.
-Every time data model needs to be displayed, it will automatically create UICollectionViewCell and call a method -updateWithModel on it, which will transfer data model to a cell.
+Every time data model needs to be displayed, it will automatically create UICollectionViewCell and call a method `-updateWithModel:` on it, which will transfer data model to a cell.
 Cell is then expected to properly update it's UI, based on data model.

 DTCollectionViewManager supports creating cells and supplementary views both from XIBs and storyboards.